Penn National Gaming (NASDAQ:PENN) Research Coverage Started at Wells Fargo & Company

 Wells Fargo & Company initiated coverage on shares of Penn National Gaming (NASDAQ:PENN) in a research note issued to investors on Tuesday morning, Price Targets.com reports.
 The firm issued an equal weight rating and a $82.00 price target on the stock.

 Several other equities research analysts also recently issued reports on PENN.
-Capital One Financial assumed coverage on shares of Penn National Gaming in a research report on Wednesday, September 1st.
-They set an overweight rating for the company.
+Zacks Investment Research downgraded shares of Penn National Gaming from a buy rating to a hold rating and set a $75.00 price objective for the company. in a research report on Tuesday, August 10th.
 The Goldman Sachs Group lowered their price objective on shares of Penn National Gaming from $149.00 to $124.00 and set a buy rating for the company in a research report on Wednesday, July 28th.
 Needham & Company LLC lowered their price objective on shares of Penn National Gaming from $151.00 to $115.00 and set a buy rating for the company in a research report on Friday, August 6th.
-Finally, Zacks Investment Research downgraded shares of Penn National Gaming from a buy rating to a hold rating and set a $75.00 price objective for the company. in a research report on Tuesday, August 10th.
+Finally, Capital One Financial assumed coverage on shares of Penn National Gaming in a research report on Wednesday, September 1st.
+They set an overweight rating for the company.
 Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and twelve have assigned a buy rating to the company’s stock.
 According to data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $102.53.

 PENN opened at $74.59 on Tuesday.
 The firm’s fifty day moving average is $73.55 and its two-hundred day moving average is $85.73.
 The company has a debt-to-equity ratio of 2.16, a quick ratio of 2.66 and a current ratio of 2.66.
 The firm has a market cap of $11.69 billion, a PE ratio of 27.42 and a beta of 2.55.
 Penn National Gaming has a twelve month low of $52.09 and a twelve month high of $142.00.